zowe/docs-site/docs/extend/extend-apiml/onboard-nodejs-enabler.md

 ## Registering your service with API ML

-TO register your service with API ML, use the following procedure.
+To register your service with API ML, use the following procedure.

 **Follow these steps:**